Guidelines for Grant Seekers

 - Efforts which will require a commitment for long-term financial support.

-Applications will be accepted only from not-for-profit organizations.
-Organizations should submit the required application, including the cover page, narrative, budget, and required attachments.
-Applicants should submit one copy by the deadline.
+Accepted only from not-for-profit organizations.
+Organizations should submit the current application, including the cover page, narrative, budget, and required attachments.

 Lenawee Community Foundation